trychlos/pwix-jquery-ui/README.md

 Please note that the jQuery UI package MUST have been installed at application level

-    `meteor npm install jquery-ui-dist --save`
+    `meteor npm install jquery-ui --save`

 ## NPM peer dependencies

-Starting with v 0.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.
+Starting with v 1.0.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.

 Instead we check npm versions of installed packages at runtime, on server startup, in development environment.

 Dependencies as of v 1.0.0:
 ```
-    'jquery-ui-dist': '^1.13.2'
+    'jquery-ui': '^1.13.2'
 ```
 Each of these dependencies MUST be installed at application level:
 ```